 Our current Board members hold, combined, roughly 6.2 million shares, post the exiting of TDR representatives from our Board.
 We believe this provides a high degree of alignment between our Board and our stockholders.
-We welcome all stockholders to engage with us in the future, whether at a scheduled meeting or by contacting Nick Girardi at investors@willscotmobilemini.com.
+We welcome all

 RECENT LEADERSHIP UPDATES